ZahraTaherikhonakdar/Eval-QR-type-aware-approach/README.md

 ```

-[stat/stat.py](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-/tree/main/stat): By running this files matrix consist of expanders and query type and also heat map of the matrix would be built.
+[stat/stat.py](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-/tree/main/stat): by running this files matrix consist of expanders and query type and also heat map of the matrix would be built.

 ```
 +---stat